IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/column-chart.md

 <div class="divider--half"></div>

+## $PlatformShort$ Column Chart Advanced Scenarios

+For more advanced types of area charts, use `XamDataChart` control to create other types of area charts as the following sections demonstrate them.

 ## $PlatformShort$ Styling Column Chart

 The $PlatformShort$ Column Chart has many options for styling and modification of the visual appearance.
 For example, the sample below demonstrates using a [crossing value](../features/axis-layouts.md) for your X-Axis, as well as using [marker templates](../features/chart-markers.md) to display the value of an item above (or below) its corresponding column.